varaun2002/tswd-portfolio/final-project-part-one.md

 # Outline
-Air travel is one of the clearest indicators of global mobility, economic health, and resilience in the face of crises.
-This project explores U.S. domestic and international flight trends from 2002–2025, focusing on how passenger volumes and flight counts evolved across major events such as the post-9/11 recovery, the 2008 financial crisis, the COVID-19 pandemic, and the rebound in the 2020s.
+Air travel offers one of the most revealing windows into how people move, how economies grow, and how industries adapt to periods of disruption.
+This project analyzes U.S. air travel patterns from 2005–2025 using route-level data on passengers, carriers, and airports.
+By examining how airlines shift capacity across routes and hubs, the project uncovers how the aviation network evolves in response to long-term growth, competition between carriers, and major global events.

-The goal is to tell a story about how external shocks reshape air travel patterns and how recovery trajectories differ between domestic and international markets.
-By visualizing long-term trends, seasonal cycles, and sudden disruptions, the project will highlight both the fragility and resilience of the aviation industry.
-Ultimately, the project aims to help audiences understand the broader narrative of mobility, globalization, and recovery through the lens of flight data.
+The objective is to tell a story about how airlines reshape their networks during times of stability and in the face of shocks-such as the 2008 recession and the COVID-19 pandemic-and how different carriers recover at different speeds.
+Through visualizing 20 years of trends, seasonality, declines, and rebounds, this project highlights both the vulnerabilities and remarkable resilience of the U.S. aviation system.

 ## Introduction (Setup)

-1. Present the dataset and explain why air travel is a meaningful lens for global change.
+1. This dataset captures monthly passenger volumes across U.S. routes, including carrier names, origin–destination airport pairs, and city-level information.
+Air travel data is a meaningful lens for global change because flight patterns quickly reflect economic cycles, evolving consumer behavior, and the impact of global crises.
-2. One-sentence summary: “Air travel reflects the world’s resilience and vulnerability to crises.”
+2. One-sentence summary: “Air travel reflects how airlines and travelers adapt-revealing both resilience and vulnerability in times of crisis.”

 ## Rising Action (Patterns & Growth)

-1. Show steady growth in flights and passengers from 2002–2019.
+1. From 2005–2019, U.S. airlines show consistent growth across most major routes, alongside predictable seasonal cycles driven by summer travel peaks and winter slowdowns.
-2. Highlight seasonal cycles (summer peaks, winter dips).
+2. These long-term patterns reveal steady demand expansion and highlight how major carriers such as Southwest, United, American, and Delta shape the broader aviation ecosystem.
-3. Compare domestic vs. international growth rates.
+3. Domestic travel grows more consistently, while international travel shows sharper fluctuations due to global economic conditions and geopolitical events.

 ## Climax (Disruption)

-1. Visualize the dramatic collapse in 2020 due to COVID-19.
+1. The COVID-19 pandemic in 2020 triggered the most dramatic collapse in U.S. aviation history, with monthly passenger volumes falling to levels never seen in modern air travel.
-2. Emphasize the scale of decline (e.g., April 2020: only ~1,464 flights vs. ~14,000 pre-pandemic).
+2. Routes that previously carried tens of thousands of passengers per month dropped to a fraction of their normal volume, and entire categories of travel-especially international and business routes-were disproportionately affected.
-3. Contrast domestic vs. international recovery speeds.
+3. Differences in recovery speeds become visible early on: airlines with heavy leisure or domestic focus stabilize sooner, while long-haul and international networks lag significantly.

 ## Falling Action (Recovery & Rebound)

-1. Show gradual recovery from 2021–2023.
+1. Between 2021 and 2023, passenger volumes begin to rebound, though recovery paths differ across carriers and route types.
-2. Highlight differences in passenger vs. flight recovery (fewer flights but fuller planes).
+2. While total passenger numbers climb steadily, the number of flights remains lower, indicating fuller planes and more efficient scheduling.
-3. Note international lag compared to domestic.
+3. International travel recovers more slowly compared to domestic routes, reflecting ongoing travel restrictions, uneven demand, and changing traveler behavior.

 ## Resolution (Future Outlook)

-1. Present 2024–2025 data showing stabilization and return to pre-pandemic levels.
+1. By 2024–2025, air travel stabilizes and approaches or exceeds pre-pandemic levels on many domestic routes.
+Carriers reconfigure their networks, with some hubs growing in prominence while others decline.
-2. Pose questions about future resilience: climate change, geopolitical tensions, and new mobility technologies.
+2. These patterns raise broader questions about the future of air travel: How will climate policies, fuel costs, or geopolitical uncertainty shape airline strategy?
+Will hybrid work permanently reduce business travel?
+What new mobility technologies might reshape demand?

 ## Initial sketches